shiv1972/Music_store_Analysis/README.md

 ## Questions Answered

-The following are a few of the questions that are answered in the project (check out <a href="https://github.com/avishek09/Music-Store-Analysis/blob/main/analysis.sql">analysis.sql</a> file for the rest):
+The following are a few of the questions that are answered in the project:

 * What are the most popular genres of music?
 * What are the most popular artists?